Designing Qwilr Pages for Mobile Devices

 Qwilr makes it easy to place text and images side by side, using our Columns widget.

-On a phone screen, the columns will stack on top of one another, to keep everything easy to read.
+On a phone screen, the columns will stack on top of one another, left-most column at the top and in order from left to right, to keep everything easy to read.
 You may want to test these before you send your Page out just to ensure it all looks good!

 How to preview the mobile version of your page